chenery/react-firebase-geo-demo/README.md

 ## TODO
 - Implement a block system to stop the negative state rendering before any async processing is completed.
 E.g. auth login.
+- Load the online status from the DB on init()
 - Lookup and persist Facebook friends

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).